St. Joseph's Catholic Church (Palm Bay, Florida)

-St. Joseph's Catholic Church, also known as St. Joseph Miller Street Catholic Church, is a historic wooden Roman Catholic church located at 1422 Northeast Miller Street in Palm Bay, Brevard County, Florida.
+St. Joseph's Catholic Church, also known as St. Joseph Miller Street Catholic Church, is a historic wooden Roman Catholic church located at 1422 Northeast Miller Street in Palm Bay, Florida, United States.

 Description

 Adjacent to the church is historic Saint Joseph Catholic Cemetery.

 On December 3, 1987, the church building was added to the U.S. National Register of Historic Places.

-Current status

 Saint Joseph Catholic Community is still an active parish in Palm Bay.
-Its main church building is located at 5530 Babcock Street, Northeast].
+Its main church building is located at 5530 Babcock Street, Northeast.
 The Miller Street Church continues in use the chapel for the cemetery, which is still active.